Pediatric Pharmacy

 The Downtown Campus of OU Health in Oklahoma City is comprised of two hospitals: Oklahoma Children’s Hospital at OU Health and University of Oklahoma Medical Center.
 Oklahoma Children’s Hospital at OU Health is a 336-bed teaching hospital with a 106-bed Neonatal ICU, a 34-bed Medical ICU, and a 25-bed Cardiovascular ICU (CICU).
 It is the only comprehensive children's hospital in the state of Oklahoma.

-Traditional PGY2 Pediatrics Rotation Requirements (Not recruiting for academic year 2025-2026)
+PGY2 Pediatrics Rotation Requirements

 • Core Rotations